 There is a broad variation in the therapeutic index of adrenergic drugs given the large number of medications.

 Adrenergic receptors all have antagonists.
-Alpha-blockers are not generally indicated for the treatment of alpha agonist overdoses.
+Alpha-blockers are not generally indicated for the treatment of alpha-agonist overdoses.
 Beta-blockers may be used to treat adverse effects arising from adrenergic receptor agonists acutely.
-The tachycardia and hypertension that may arise from vasopressors are treated with beta-blockers.
+Beta-blockers can treat the tachycardia and hypertension that may occur from vasopressors.

-There are many types of adrenergic agents and healthcare workers including the nurse practitioner, physicians assistants, and physicians who prescribe these agents and each should be aware of their side effects and contraindications.
-It is important to consult with a pharmacist if there is any question about the use of an adrenergic agent.
-An interprofessional team approach is important to coordinate the care of patients taking these medications in a safe and effective manner.
+There are many types of adrenergic agents and healthcare workers, including the nurse practitioner, physician assistants, and physicians who prescribe these agents, should be aware of their side effects and contraindications.
+It is essential to consult with a pharmacist if there is any question about the use of an adrenergic agent; this can include drug-drug interactions, appropriate dosing based on the condition treated, and adverse event profile.
+Nursing can also access this resource as they will often administer the drugs inpatient, and will need to know what signs to watch for in the event of an adverse reaction of any sort.
+An interprofessional team approach is vital to coordinate the care of patients taking these medications safely and effectively.
 [Level V]

 |||Giovannitti JA Jr,Thoms SM,Crawford JJ, Alpha-2 adrenergic receptor agonists: a review of current clinical applications.
 Anesthesia progress.
 2015 Spring [PubMed PMID: 25849473]|